NilsRo/OctoPrint-SlicerEstimator/README.md

 ### Snapmaker Luban
 With Snapmaker Luban no changes has to be applied.
 The overall print time is read out of a comment in the GCODE.
 For a correct estimation OctoPrints percentage done is used as there is only the overall print time available.

+### Snapmaker Orca
+Remaining time is read out of M73 commands added by OrcaSlicer.
+The slicer will update the remaining print time continuously.
+Also there is support to show the remaining times to filament changes.

 ## Notes
  * If no slicer is detected the original estimator from OctoPrint will be used.